 Another reason for the dramatic increase in negligent drivers, and the number one cause of automobile accidents today, is texting while driving.
 However, in car gadgets, sleep deprived individuals, and other factors also contribute to the increased numbers of negligent drivers.

 If you or someone you love has been injured in a negligent driving accident at the fault of another individual, you may be entitled to compensation for your losses including; medical expenses, property damage, lost wages, and pain and suffering.
-Our auto accident attorneys believe that all negligent individuals must be held accountable for their actions.
+The auto accident attorneys in our Knoxville office believe that all negligent individuals must be held accountable for their actions.

 For more information, fill out the Free Case Review form on this page Its 100% FREE.